ChrysoulaStrifti/Embedded-Systems-FPGA-Acceleration/README.md

 An OpenCL-based host unit was responsible for all the data management and the configuring the hardware accelerator.
 It was also used to verify the correct algorithm execution by blocking, waiting and checking the result.

+Below we explain our train of thought and basic conclusions after experimenting with different versions and techniques

 # Optimization techniques

 ## Padding